yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 inhibited when it comes to providing advice about how to be successful in the job.

 When possible, I like to structure these as "coffee chats" as opposed to formal 1:1's.
-This makes them more fun and fosters and environment in which we can talk honestly.
+This makes them more fun and fosters an environment in which we can talk honestly.

 ### Create personal reference document